Moore Street: History

 Moore Street was named after Henry Moore, 1st Earl of Drogheda, who developed the street along with adjacent streets, Henry Street, Earl Street, Of Lane (now Henry Place), Drogheda Street (now O'Connell Street), and Mellifont Lane (now Cathedral Street).

+Tayto crisps was established in May 1954 in two rented rooms on O'Rahilly's Parade, off Moore Street.

+Artist and documenter of Dublin in the 1960s, Flora Mitchell, commented that "In the days when this was the fashionable quarter of Dublin, here was the main shopping district, but gradually it became an open market, radiating out into courts and lanes filled with booths and stalls.
+Moore Street today suffers from periodic threatening of closure, but much trading is done here, and the street is a riot of colour and noise."
+Moore Street was once part of a larger commercial area.
+The north-western side of the street is now dominated by the Ilac Centre shopping complex, built in 1981.
+The smaller streets that were built over by the shopping centre included Little Denmark Street, Cole's Lane, Anglesea Market and Riddell's Row.

 Easter Rising

 Irish Volunteers commanded by Patrick Pearse surrendered to British forces on 30 April 1916, from a terrace on the street at the end of the Easter Rising.
 Michael Collins and five of the seven signatories of the Irish Proclamation of Independence—Patrick Pearse, James Connolly, Thomas Clarke, Joseph Plunkett, Seán Mac Diarmada—surrendered from the terrace.